mikestefanello/backlite/README.md

 Then visit the given port and/or domain in your browser (ie, `localhost:9000`).

 The web CSS and JS are provided by [tabler](https://github.com/tabler/tabler).

+### Panic recovery

+If any of your task processors panics, the application with automatically recover, mark the task as failed, and store the panic message as the error message.

 ## Usage